AFLplusplus/Website/content/docs/tutorials/libxml2_tutorial.md

 No pain, there is QEMU persistent mode, a new feature introduced in AFL++.

-There are two possibilities in persistent QEMU, loop around a function (like WinAFL) or loop around specific protion of code.
+There are two possibilities in persistent QEMU, loop around a function (like WinAFL) or loop around a specific portion of code.

 In this tutorial, we will go for the easy path, we will loop around `parseAndPrintFile`.